malte-j/portfolio/content/posts/image-frontend/index.md

 }
 ```

-We will add the eventListener in another `useEffect` hook, which needs to execute after the hook that sets the correct srcset, otherwise the `onLoadFinished` will get triggered by the placeholder loading.
+We will add the eventListener in another `useEffect` hook, which needs to execute after the hook that sets the correct srcset.
+Otherwise the `onLoadFinished` will get triggered by the placeholder loading.
 We also return a function to remove the event listener on unmount to prevent memory leaks:

 ```tsx
 // this needs to happen after the srcset gets switched, otherwise